MooersLab/jupyternbclassicpymolpysnips/README.md

-as# jupyternbclassicpymolpysnips

-PyMOL Python snippets for the Classic Jupyter Notebook.
+# PyMOL Python snippets for the Classic Jupyter Notebook.

 ## Features
 The 250 snippets are installed in the single JavaScript file, `custom.js`.